Sultanate of Golconda: Administration

 The Qutb Shahi Kingdom was a highly centralized state.
 The sultan enjoyed absolute executive judicial and military powers.
 When he was away, a regent carried to carry on the administration on behalf of the king.
 The Peshwa (Prime Minister) was the highest official of the sultanate.
 He was assisted by a number of ministers, including Mir Jumla (finance minister), Kotwal (police commissioner), and Khazanadar (treasurer).

 For most of their reign, the Qutb Shahi sultanate had a system of jagirs, who would provide troops as well as collect taxes.
 They were allowed to keep a portion of the taxes and give the sultan the rest.
-Tax collection was through auction farms, the highest bidder used to get the Governorship.
-While the Governors enjoyed luxurious life style, they had to bear the brunt of severe punishments for default, consequently they were harsh on the people.
+Tax collection was through auction farms, and the highest bidder used to get the Governorship.
+While the Governors enjoyed a luxurious lifestyle, they had to bear the brunt of severe punishments for default, consequently, they were harsh on the people.
 Tana Shah – the last Sultan, with advice from his Brahmin ministers responsible for tax collection, introduced a reform whereby all taxes were collected by civil professionals for a region.
 The soldiers, government workers, court officials and all the Muslim elites were paid allowances from the Sultan's treasury.
 These reforms brought a large increase in revenues.

-According to Moreland, in the earlier system, the Persian origin Muslims were paid the highest, then the other Indian Muslims.
+According to Moreland, in the earlier system, the Persian-origin Muslims were paid the highest, then the other Indian Muslims.
 In early 17th century, the Persian origin Muslims became rich by lending money on high interest (usury) of 4-5% per mensem much to the despair of Hindus.

 The Sultanate had 66 forts, and each fort was administered by a Nayak.
 In the second half of the 17th century, the Qutb Shahi Sultan hired many Hindu Nayaks.
 According to Kruijtzer, these were mainly Brahmins.
 According to another account, these were mainly from the Kamma, Velama, Kapu, and Raju warrior castes.
 They served as civil revenue officers.
 After the Mughals dismissed the Qutb Shahi dynasty in 1687, these Hindu Nayaks were also dismissed and replaced with Muslim military commanders.